How to use bread lame correctly? It is a question many people are wondering.

 After dividing the dough into equal blocks, you mold each small powder into spheres with a smooth surface.
 It is also the shape that allows the dough to bounce best during the rest period before baking.

 Each round ball of dough will be allowed to “rest” for 10 – 20 minutes.
-You put the dough on a flat surface.
+Put the dough on a non-stick board for pastry so that it’ll be easy to remove it later.
 Use a saucepan, pot, or box to place the dough in place.

 The dough surface should be firm, making it easier to use bread lame than a bumpy surface.
 Therefore, the dough needs to be incubated at 24 degrees to make it more sturdy and easy to score.